grantcolley/best-stories-api/README.md

 ## Observations
 I conducted a simple test, first calling the endpoint to fetch the IDs for best stories, followed by calling the endpoint to fetch each story.
 These steps were repeated with 5 seconds interval over a period of time.

 I observed the `beststories` endpoint consistently returns 200 IDs, which appear to have been sorted by score in descending order.
-However, a story’s score is subject to change by the time the story has been fetched by calling the endpoint for individual stories, passing in the story’s id.
+However, a story’s score is subject to change by the time the story has been fetched by calling the endpoint for individual stories, passing in the story’s ID.

 ### Assumptions
 - There is no way to subscribe to score changes in stories.
 - Consumers of **Best Stories Api** will not be authenticated.
-The **Hacker News API** and so is **Best Stories Api**.
+The API will be open to the public like the **Hacker News API**.
 - There is [no rate limit](https://github.com/HackerNews/API#uri-and-versioning) on **Hacker News API** endpoints, so no need to "back off" periodically.

 ## How to run the application